Digital-Defiance/nlp-metaformer/README.md

 ### From scaled dot product to metric tensor

 In this section, we point out that the multi-headed scaled dot product attention introduced in 2017 is equivalent to a general quadratic form that lends itself to a more efficient reformulation.
 Furthermore, we argue on the grounds of efficiency, interpretability and regularization for the imposition that the form be a metric.
-What follows is a short exposition of scaled dot product using Ricci calculus, transitioning into the proposed quadratic and metric attentions.
+What follows is a short exposition of scaled dot product, using Ricci calculus to avoid underspecification and transitioning into the proposed quadratic and metric attentions.

 Let $K_d^{nk}$, $Q_d^{nk}$ and $V_d^{nk}$ each be $n$ learnable linear maps from  $\mathbf{R}^d$ to $\mathbf{R}^k$ that act on a batch of $b$ sequences of $c$ input embeddings from  $\mathbf{R}^d$ to produce the well known keys, queries and values,